SyedUmerAhmedCode/SyedUmerAhmedCode/README.md

 - 📫 How to reach me?
 Feel free to get in touch with me via [gmail](mailto:syedumerahmedcode@gmail.com?subject=[GitHub]%20Hello%20from%20Github).
-Additionally, you can reach me via [Linkedin](https://www.linkedin.com/in/syed-umer-ahmed-a346a746/) or via [Xing](https://www.xing.com/profile/SyedUmer_Ahmed/cv).

 <!---
 SyedUmerAhmedCode/SyedUmerAhmedCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.